 In addition, there are hundreds of children travelling alone who are currently stranded in Serbia.
 They are vulnerable to exploitation, abuse, and a lack of adequate care.

 How does the IRC help in Serbia?

-- provide one-on-one psychological support to women, children and other vulnerable individuals;
+- provides one-on-one and group psychological support to children, women and other survivors of trafficking;

 What still needs to be done?